zheka2304/innercore-mod-toolchain/README.md

 To run your first build, run (*Ctrl+Shift+B*) **Build and Push Everything** task.
 This task performs the required setup and builds the whole project.
 If your project contains native code, local NDK installation will be created.
 This can take some time.

+## toolchain.json

+*toolchain.json* located in toolchain folder.
+It contains information about what libraries should be linked and what ABIs should the project target.
+You generally don't want to change these settings.

 ## make.json

-*make.json* is the main configuration file of the project.
+*make.json* is the main configuration file of the every project.
 In this file you can specify everything you need to build a mod for Inner Core.
 Most of the work, such as scripts generation and *build.config* creation is done under the hood.

 Here's a description of some of the key properties you can specify in your *make.json*:
- - **global&#46;info** contains information about the mod name, author, version and description.
+ - **info** contains information about the mod name, author, version and description.
 The information is stored in the corresponding fields
- - **global&#46;api** specifies what JavaScript API is used in the mod by default
+ - **api** specifies what JavaScript API is used in the mod by default
- - **make** contains information about what libraries should be linked and what ABIs should the project target.
-You generally don't want to change these settings
  - **resources** specifies what resources should be included in the output mod.
 There are currently four resource types available:
    - *resource_directory* contains textures to use in Minecraft
    - *gui* contains all the gui textures
    - *minecraft_resource_pack* contains vanilla resource packs to be used with the mod
    - *minecraft_behavior_pack* contains vanilla behavior packs to be used with the mod
  - **sources** specifies what JavaScript files should be included (or built) into the mod build.
 Every source can be a file, a list of files specified by wildcards or a directory containing .includes file.
 There are currently four types of sources:
    - *main* contains main mod logic
    - *launcher* contains mod launching logics
    - *preloader* is run before resources injection.
 This is useful to generate resources programmatically before Minecraft loads them